ashinw/house-prj-pub/lower-level/Lower-Level-requirements.md

 I have deliberately tried to reduce the number of structural changes in order to reduce the overrall costs.

-Note, that a stair case has also been modeled to ensure that quote accouts for this structural change to.
+Note, that a stair case has also been modeled to ensure that Tim/Andre's quote accounts for this structural change too.

 Use the following diagrams in Table LL2 (see below) to get an overall visualisation of the floor plan in sections outlined.